luk-z0/api-rest-laravel/README.md

 1. I'm Create UserRepository, but is wrong, the services layer comes before
 2. Finnaly create ServiceLayer for User(UserService) and ServiceInterface with generics, and UserServiceInterface for implementations specific, add services providers, not define to the functions in UserService
 3. Finish implemments UserService and UserRepository, next steps UserController
+4. Create UserRepositoryInterface for respect to DIP, fix to decoupling in the UserService constructor